Skip to main content

 • Cross-Origin Resource Sharing (CORS): Ensure that CORS is configured correctly in Django to allow frontend requests.

-• Data Serialization Errors: Make sure your serializers are configured to accurately represent your data.
+• Data serialization errors: Make sure your serializers are configured to accurately represent your data.

 • Authentication: For secure applications, implement authentication (e.g., JWT or OAuth) to ensure only authorized users can access sensitive endpoints.